Habnone/No-Scam-Links/README.md

 3) In discord drag `No Scam Links` role to the top
 # Credit
 This bot was made by me and Oakchris1955.

+# NOTE
+Currently, the api this bot uses is down.
+We encourage you to not use it till further notice